entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 385. Sclerotic plate: four (0); three (1).

 386. Sclerotic plate: narrow (0); broad (1).

 387. Occipital cross commisural sensory canal/groove runs cross the extrascapular: absent (0); present (1).
+>  -  This character is present in some coccosteoids

+388. Posterior ventrolateral plate with posteriorly directed lateral spines： absent (0); present (1).
+>  -  This character is present in some coccosteoids, such as *Coccosteus* and *Millerosteus*.
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.